anolson/simple_status/README.markdown

 # Simple Status

-A simple status page that displays the current system status and a status history (a la [GitHub Status](http://status.github.com)).
+A simple status page that displays the current system status and a status history (inspired by [GitHub Status](http://status.github.com)).

 ## Getting started
 ```